Topics in This Section

 "I knew another diagnosis of cancer was a possibility, but I really didn't have a choice.
 I needed a new heart or I was going to die," shared Hank, who was having periodic check ups to look for suspicious spots.
 Almost one year later, in January, a biopsy confirmed that the cancer had spread to Hank's lung.

-With Hank's health history, he was not a candidate for surgery.
-Dr. Margaret von Mehren, director of our sarcoma team, began successfully treating most of Hank's tumors with chemotherapy.
+With Hank’s health history, he was not a candidate for surgery.
+Most of Hank’s tumors were successfully treated at Fox Chase with chemotherapy.
 But the largest tumor kept growing.
 During a consultation with Dr. Earl King, a pulmonologist at Fox Chase Cancer Center, Hank learned that Cyberknife stereotactic radiosurgery therapy could possibly destroy his growing tumor.
 Cyberknife is a promising new alternative to surgery for patients whose tumors are inoperable due to other medical problems or for those refuse surgery.

-Just as Hank was ready to begin treatment, he learned that Fox Chase had opened a state-of-the-art satellite facility for radiation therapy in Buckingham, Pennsylvania, where Shelly Hayes, MD, treats all patients.
-Dr. Hayes's program at Buckingham offers the most sophisticated treatment options, including Cyberknife.
+Just as Hank was ready to begin treatment, he learned that Fox Chase had opened a state-of-the-art satellite facility for radiation therapy in Buckingham, Pennsylvania, where Shelly Hayes, M.D., treats all patients.
+Dr. Hayes program at Buckingham offers the most sophisticated treatment options, including Cyberknife.

 “Over the years, I’ve been to lots of places for health issues.
 At some, they just treat you like a business transaction,” said Hank.
 “But at Fox Chase, my doctors care about me.
 Besides being highly skilled, Dr. Hayes is very warm and engaging and her staff at Buckingham is especially nice.
 It’s a really welcoming environment.”